osmosis-labs/osmosis/x/superfluid/README.md

 To add a new non-pool token to the superfluid module, a proposal needs to be sent specifying the new token's denom, the asset type, and a price route.

-The price rounte needs to start in a pool containing the token and end in a pool containing osmo.
+The price route needs to start in a pool containing the token and end in a pool containing osmo.

 Example: